alexandreday/jobSubmitSCC/README.md

 cd jobSubmitSCC/
 pip install .
 ```
 That's it !
 You can import the ```ezsub.EZSUB()``` class and submit your jobs really easily.
-Check out the example file for more info on the format of the command.
+Check out the example file for more info on the format of the command or just try running it.